seekasia-hackathon-2015/seekasia-hackathon-2015.github.io/README.md

 # ToDo

-- [ ] Vendor section, location of the hackathon (can hide it first)
-- [x] Judge section, photos and description of judge (maybe use normal table or ul first)
-- [ ] committee link, open dialog with jpg image? (can hide it first)
-- [ ] Register link, need latest link
-- [ ] Correct the information: example pitch day
+- [ ] Correct the information: register link

 # Feature (not urgent)